-Admission to the pharmacy graduate program is subject to university-wide minimum requirements.
-Additional details about eligibility specific to the MSc and PhD in Pharmacy programs can be found on the graduate studies academic calendar.
+Admission to the pharmacy graduate program is subject to university-wide admission requirements.
+Additional details about eligibility specific to gradaute programs in Pharmacy can be found on the graduate studies academic calendar.
 Access information about these requirements using the links below: